Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Bursts observed from

-We conducted polarimetric observations of \frb\ with the Green Bank Telescope at 1.1-1.8\,GHz (hereafter ``L-band'') on UTC17-Sep-2020 and at 4-8\,GHz (hereafter ``C-band'') on three widely-spaced observing epochs (Epoch 1, 14-Sep-2020; Epoch 2, 19,23,27,31-Mar-2021; Epoch 3, 04-Nov-2021), for 6.5 hours in L-Band and a total of $\sim$\,20 hours in C-Band. \cite{methods}.
-We performed standard threshold-based searching for bursts in this data, including a search of sub-bands to find band-limited emission.
-In total, we found 9 bursts at L-band, and 16 bursts in C-band above a signal-to-noise ratio (S/N) threshold of 10.
-We performed standard polarimetric and flux calibration on detected burst segments \cite{methods}.
-Our detection rates were $R_{1.4\,\mathrm{GHz}}(>\!100\,\mathrm{mJy}\,\mathrm{ms})=1.4\pm0.4$\,hr$^{-1}$ and $R_{6\,\mathrm{GHz}}(>200\,\mathrm{mJy}\,\mathrm{ms})=0.8\pm0.2$\,hr$^{-1}$ at L and C-bands, respectively.
-This implies a generally higher event rate (at L-band) than the previous rate report if we account for our less sensitive fluence threshold.
+We conducted polarimetric observations of \frb\ using the 100-m Robert C. Byrd Green Bank Telescope (GBT) and the 64-m Parkes Radio Telescope (also known as Murriyang).
+The GBT observations used the 1.1 to 1.8\,GHz (L-band) receiver on Universal Time Coordinated (UTC) 2020 September 17, and with the 4 to 8\,GHz (C-band) receiver on 2020 September 14 (epoch 1), 2021 March 19, 23, 27 and 31 (epoch 2), and 2021 November 4 (epoch 3).
+The observations totaled 6.5 hours at L-band and $\sim$\,20 hours at C-band \cite{methods}.
+The Parkes observations were performed fortnightly from 2021 April 5 to 2022 January 23 using the Ultra-Wideband Low (UWL) receiver, which covers 704 to 4032\,MHz \cite{2020PASA...37...12H}.
+We performed a threshold-based search for bursts in these data, including a search of frequency sub-bands to find spectrally narrow-banded bursts \cite{methods}.
+In total, we found 9 bursts in the GBT L-band data, 16 bursts in the GBT C-band data, and 113 bursts in the Parkes data (between $\sim1600$ and 4032\,MHz) with each having a signal-to-noise ratio (S/N) $\ge$ 10.
+We performed polarimetric and flux calibration on each detected burst data segment \cite{methods}.

-The profile and burst spectrograms of 12 bursts from our sample is given in Figure \ref{sgram} and the burst properties of all our bursts are tabularized in Table \ref{bursttable}.
-Like previous detections of repeating FRBs, the total intensity of the detected bursts exhibit band-limited behaviours and time-resolved sub-structure in some pulses.
-The detected burst bandwidths span an average of 350 MHz at L-band and 850 MHz at C-band.

-Our analysis of the full Stokes data shows that the polarization fraction of \frb\ is strongly time- and frequency-dependent, while its RM exhibits unprecedented time-variability.
-For the five bursts with detected polarization in C-Band, we measured RMs ranging between $2.1 \times 10^{3}$\,rad\,m$^{-2}$ ($3.2 \times 10^{3}$\,rad\,m$^{-2}$ in the source frame) and $-24 \times 10^{3}$\,rad\,m$^{-2}$ ($-36 \times 10^{3}$\,rad\,m$^{-2}$ in the source frame).
-This range of RM variability has not previously been observed in astrophysical sources, and spans---in a single target---nearly the full range of RMs observed for any individual pulsar in our galaxy (Figure 1).
-The highest absolute RM value for \frb\ places it within a factor of three from the RM range of FRB121102.

-We observed RM variability on week-long timescales of around 300\,rad\,m$^{-2}$\,day$^{-1}$, and average variability on six-month timescales of the same order.
-Given the sparsity of the data, it is not yet clear whether the observed changes are fully representative of the full RM range or variability rate for this source, or for instance if this behavior is oscillatory or random-walk in nature.
-Still, as shown in Figure 2, \frb\ exhibits faster RM variability than other sources studied to date, again with the exception of the RM variation values seen in FRB\,121102\cite{Hilmarsson121102}.